What is interconnection?

 The bigger data centres operating in multiple locations sometimes provide interconnection across metro or regional areas for networks wanting to interconnect.
 However, the limitation here is that you both have to be present with the same data centre operator.
 The prices here can also be prohibitively expensive.

 There are also interconnection providers that enable you to interconnect between different data centres across metro and regional areas.
-This is often referred to as transport and can be an excellent option if you are looking at a small number of interconnects and want to ensure fast, redundant and secure connections.
+These transport services can be an excellent option if you are looking at a small number of interconnects and want to ensure fast, redundant and secure connections.

 If you join an IX with multiple locations, you can also make use of remote interconnection (often known as remote peering).
 You use your connection to the IX at your Point of Presence to connect to any network on the same IX (regardless of where they are located).
 The IX takes care of securely transporting the traffic and will often provide redundant routes so you can be sure your interconnections are resilient and reliable.
 If you are looking to expand your network into new areas without the risk of CAPEX costs, this is a good option.